 There is a LOT to take note of — from seasickness medicines to the proper clothing.
 So if you want to learn more or if you want to see a complete packing list, read my Antarctica Cruise Packing List.

 It is a MUST to get travel insurance for your Antarctica trip (most ships require it too after all).
-When purchasing one, I would highly recommend World Nomads since aside from being a highly-rated insurance provider, they also have more than enough coverage for overseas medical help, evacuation, emergencies, flight problems and more.
+When purchasing one, I would highly recommend World Nomads since aside from being a highly-rated insurance provider, they also have more than enough coverage for overseas medical help, evacuation, emergencies, flight problems, extreme sports activities, and more.

 Meanwhile, when it comes to immunizations, there is NO such requirement when entering Antarctica.
 However, if you are staying in Chile or Argentina (which often are points of embarkation for cruise trips), you should check the health recommendations or requirements for these respective areas as per your nationality.